I just love Real Salt.

 Using Real Salt in a Whole Foods Kitchen

-My 10-year-old son was reading the Real Salt shaker at the table the other night and piped up with curiosity, “Why do other salts have anything other than just salt in them?”
+My son was reading the Real Salt shaker at the table one night when he was about 10, and he piped up with curiosity, “Why do other salts have anything other than just salt in them?”

 I told him that most salts add stuff to make it flow well.